darkclouds2357/document-and-research/microservices/how_to_let_microservices_fail-succesfully.md

 ---
 ### “We’ll Fix It Later” as a Way of Life

-- Planning?
-That’s for people with time.
-We ship features, not diagrams.
+**Planning**: That’s for people with time.
+We ship features, not diagrams
+>Features come first and structure is someone else’s problem

-- Engineering best practices?
-CI/CD, linting, tests, observability skip it.
-If the app runs on one laptop, it’s ready for prod.
+**Engineering best practices**: CI/CD, linting, tests, observability skip it.
+If the app runs on one laptop, it’s ready for prod..
+> It works on my machine

-- No need to tests.
-No logging.
-No monitoring.
-Just push it to production and hope.
-After all… our users are the best testers, right?
+**Deploy straight to prod**: No staging, no rollback, just vibes.
+Just push it to production and hope
+> After all… our users are the best testers, right ?

 And when something breaks?
 Say the sacred phrase:
 > “We’ll fix it later.”